MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

     | `ForceToolConfig` | replace by `MeshInteractableProperties` |
     | `ThrowableBody` |	replace by `MeshInteractableProperties \| Equippable \| Throwable` |

+#### WebSlate

+* *Renaming*: We've renamed WebView to Webslate.
+* *Framed WebSlate prefab*: New WebSlate prefab with a Mesh-style design frame is now available in the Mesh Toolkit.
+* *Security enhancements*: Navigation within WebSlate is exclusively limited to HTTPS.
+* *Visual Scripting*: After incorporating the WebSlate visual scripting node into your project, you can utilize it just like any other node in your visual script graph.
+Here's an example of a script graph that loads a new URL in WebSlate when the state of a graph variable changes.
+* *Manual authentication*: To ensure security against unintended URL-based attack vectors such as phishing, WebSlates by default restricts navigation to the URLs that are included under the domain of the first page loaded into the WebSlate.
+* *Image Quality replacement*: For the 23.11 release, we are temporarily removing Image Quality.
+Image quality will default to medium quality.
+Pixels per Unit will enable WebSlates to match the resolution of your screen, enabling users to have a better experience at various viewing distances.
+* *WebSlate performance improvements*:
+    * *Culling*: stops rendering when webviews are outside the user's viewport.
+    * *Suspend/resume*: suspends any webslate not being actively rendered after a preset time.
+* CPA tool now supports WebSlate: Collects and analyzes performance (e.g. render time) across all WebSlates in your scene.
+This feature provides warnings if elements in your scene are affecting your WebSlates.

 #### Uploader

 * Updated Uploader to Unity version 2022.3.7f1